Miss Shilling's orifice: Engine cut-out problems

-The Tilly orifice
+The RAE restrictor

-Complaints from pilots over engine cut-out during dives and brief inverted flight led to a concentrated search for a solution.
+Complaints from pilots over engine cut-out during dives and brief inverted flight led to concentrated search for a solution.
 Engine manufacturer Rolls-Royce produced an improved carburettor, but this failed in testing.
-It was Beatrice 'Tilly' Shilling, an engineer working at the Royal Aircraft Establishment at Farnborough, who came up with a simple device which could be fitted without taking the aircraft out of service.
+Beatrice Shilling, an engineer working at the Royal Aircraft Establishment at Farnborough Airfield, invented a device which could be fitted without taking the aircraft out of service.
 She designed a thimble-shaped brass flow restrictor with precisely calculated dimensions to allow just enough fuel flow for maximum engine power.
 It came in two versions, one for 12 psi manifold pressure and another for the 15 psi achieved by supercharged units.
-The design of the thimble-shaped flow restrictor was later refined to a more simplified flat brass washer.
+The design of the thimble-shaped flow restrictor was later refined to a simplified flat brass washer.

-While not completely solving the problem, the restrictor, along with modifications to the needle valve, permitted pilots to perform quick negative G manoeuvres without loss of engine power.
-This improvement removed the RAF's Rolls-Royce Merlin-powered fighters' drawback versus the German Messerschmitt Bf 109E machine, whose Daimler-Benz DB 601 inverted V12 powerplant had utilised fuel injection since 1937.
+While not completely solving the problem, the restrictor, along with modifications to the needle valve, permitted pilots to perform quick negative g manoeuvres without loss of engine power.
+This improvement solved the drawback of the RAF's Rolls-Royce Merlin-powered fighters versus the German Messerschmitt Bf 109E machine.
+The Daimler-Benz DB 601 inverted V12 powerplant had utilised fuel injection since 1937.
 During early 1941, Shilling travelled with a small team to fit the restrictors in one RAF base after another, giving priority to front-line units.
 By March 1941 the device had been installed throughout RAF Fighter Command.
-Officially named the 'R.A.E. restrictor', the device was immensely popular with pilots, adopting the affectionate nickname 'Miss Shilling's orifice' or simply the 'Tilly orifice', given to the restrictor by Sir Stanley Hooker, the engineer who led supercharger development at Rolls-Royce at the time.
+Officially named the 'R.A.E. restrictor', the device was immensely popular with pilots, adopting the affectionate nickname 'Miss Shilling's orifice' (or simply the 'Tilly orifice'), given to the restrictor by Sir Stanley Hooker, the engineer who led supercharger development at Rolls-Royce.

-This simple measure was only (and was literally) a stopgap: it did not allow inverted flight for any length of time.
-The problems were not finally overcome until the introduction of the Bendix pressure carburettor in 1943.
+This measure was only a stopgap: it did not allow inverted flight for any length of time.
+The problems were not finally overcome until introduction of the Bendix pressure carburettor in 1943.